Henry Hart Rice Urban Studies Fellowship

 HOW TO APPLY

-- Submit your Fellowship Application Essay along with your online application to NYU Wagner.
-Fellowship applicants must also submit the one-minute video essay in order to be considered for fellows.
-Applications are due by the December 15 deadline.
+- Submit your Fellowship Application Essay along with your online application to NYU Wagner for Fall 2018.
+Fellowship applicants must also submit a one-minute video essay.
+Applications are due by the December 1 deadline.